Procrastik/RT-Weapon-Scraper/README.md

 _**Max Range Damage**_ - Damage expected at max range including falloff in applicable.

+_**Weapon AAA Factor %**_ - Percentage bonus to mech AAA factor provided by this weapon.
+I do not know know much about this mechanic so can't say how this interacts with the AAA factor beyond the bonus.

 _**AMS Sheet**_ - The separate AMS sheet is a work in progress again due to HHR changes made to modes.
 I have not validated their data since the update but base mode data should be accurate, modes info is broken though.
 Will fix this at a later time.